Exusial/MWFormer/README.md

 sh scripts/get_data.sh
 ```

 Since the codes are in a raw situation, if you meet any problems in running the code, please contant our email: phy22@mails.tsinghua.edu.cn.
-Thanks!
+We thank for your patient reviewing of the codes.